fhildeb/ba-big-data/README.md

 BA Course for Big Data from the University of Applied Science Mittweida that took place in 2019.

-> **_NOTE:_** The code commentary and filenames might appear in German.
+> **_NOTE:_** Filenames might appear in German.

 ## Course Contents

 The science course provided a robust data analysis and predictive modeling foundation, delved into the essential methodologies and best practices in data mining, and taught advanced statistical techniques to uncover hidden patterns in large datasets.
 It also included a variety of machine learning algorithms, classification techniques, and predictive models while exploring methods for enhancing data-driven recommendations and insights.
 With dimensionality reduction techniques, even optimization of data processing played a role.
-The core features can be seen below:
+The core features can be seen below.

 - Introduction & Motivation
 - CRISP-DM Process Model